wangwenx190/framelesshelper/README.md

 If there are any errors when cloning the submodules, try run `git submodule update --init --recursive --remote` in the project directory, that command will download & update all the submodules.
 If it fails again, try execute it multiple times until it finally succeeds.

 Once the compilation and installation is done, you will be able to use the `find_package(FramelessHelper REQUIRED COMPONENTS Core Widgets Quick)` command to find and link to the FramelessHelper library.
 But before doing that, please make sure CMake knows where to find FramelessHelper, by passing the `CMAKE_PREFIX_PATH` variable to it.
 For example: `-DCMAKE_PREFIX_PATH=C:/my-cmake-packages;C:/my-toolchain;etc...`.
 Build FramelessHelper as a sub-directory of your CMake project is of course also supported.
-The supported FramelessHelper target names are `FramelessHelper::FramelessHelperCore`, `FramelessHelper::FramelessHelperWidgets` and `FramelessHelper::FramelessHelperQuick`.
+The supported FramelessHelper target names are `FramelessHelper::Core`, `FramelessHelper::Widgets` and `FramelessHelper::Quick`.

+**IMPORTANT NOTE**: Currently *Ninja Multi-Config* is known to be **NOT** supported, you can only build one single configuration at a time, however, I'm planning to support it as soon as possible, in a future version.

 ## Use